 Over time you will need to adjust these question to create an experience unique to you that allows you to get the most out of these review sessions.

 Tips For Your First 90-Day Review

-This one, is pretty much a must.
+This one is pretty much a must.
 I know from personal experience how difficult it is to try and do this at home.
 There are way too many distractions.
-You will think about and find all sorts of “need to be done” items that make it hard to focus on this important block of time.
+You will think about and find all sorts of “need to be done” items on your to-do list which makes it hard to focus and concentrate.